Data Security for Payment Card & Social Security Numbers?

 When a legislature specifies a technology like "encryption," it goes beyond stating a goal and requiring that the goal be met.
 The legislature selects the precise technical means for reaching the goal.
 In other words, when a legislature dictates technical measures like "encryption," it assumes the role of a professional engineer.
 But state legislatures are not qualified to provide professional engineering services!

-Encryption is a powerful data security tool.
-But it is not necessarily always the best way to achieve a data security goal.
-The successful implementation of encryption in a specific setting involves many issues and tradeoffs.
 For example, a panel of security experts recently pointed out that the encryption of data in storage (as opposed to data in transit) raises vexing questions about the key infrastructure that underpins the encryption.
 When an enterprise encrypts lots of its stored data, a hacker has incentive to attack the encryption scheme's key infrastructure.
 If the hacker can defeat the key infrastructure, she can deny the enterprise access to its data.
 That means the hacker can put the enterprise out of business, or blackmail the enterprise.
 Thus, the indiscriminate use of encryption may increase the overall social risk associated with stored private data.

-Data security is a complex field of engineering.
+The lesson is: Data security is a complex field of engineering.
 State legislatures should steer clear of it.

-In 1995 the Utah legislature adopted pioneering legislation to stimulate growth of public key infrastructure.
+In 1995 the Utah legislature adopted pioneering legislation to stimulate growth of public key infrastructure (PKI).
 The legislature received lots of detailed advice from experts.
 The legislature crafted legislation that was very technically specific.
 At the time, and for several years thereafter, some experts hailed the Utah legislation as a model and as a great catalyst for e-commerce.
 However, it is safe to say today that the Utah Digital Signature Act was an absolute bust.
 It achieved none of its goals.
 It was far too technically specific to be of any value to industry.

 The Michigan and Washington legislatures should remember the Utah experience as they draft legislation.
 A wise legislature might require, for example, that businesses use "reasonable security procedures" (a general goal) rather than that they use "encryption" (a specific technology).

 Update: Here's a simple example of why legislatures have no business legislating words like "encryption."
 In Indiana newly-enacted House Bill (HB) 1197 (aka Public Law 136) tries to define "Breach of the security of a system".
 One of the ways HB 1197 achieves its definition is by telling us what a breach of security is not.
 It says security has not been breached if data have been encrypted and the "encryption key" has not been compromised.
 Hmmm.
 Doesn't that sorta make sense? . . .
 But wait.
 Does it always make sense?
 What about a public key cryptosystem?
 Public key cryptosystems can be used effectively to encrypt data and keep it private.
 Sometimes in a public key system, it is not the protection of the encryption key that protects data privacy.
 Sometimes it is protection of the decryption key that protects privacy!
-For purposes of certain legitimate applications a public key cryptosystem, the drafter of HB 1197 seems to have missed the boat completely.
+For purposes of certain legitimate applications of a public key cryptosystem, the drafter of HB 1197 seems to have missed the boat completely.

 Update: See my analysis of a breach notification where data on a stolen laptop are encrypted.